Training10 min read

 5. Nosework / Scent Detection

 Hide treats or a scented item in one of several boxes and let your dog find it.
-Start easy and gradually increase difficulty.
-Formal nosework classes are available, but you can do a basic version at home with no training.
+Start easy and gradually increase the difficulty.
+Formal nosework classes are great.
+But you can do a basic version at home with zero training.
+I've compared this to advanced puzzle toys, and honestly, a few hidden treats in old shoe boxes gets the exact same mental gears turning.

 6. Snuffle Mat

-A snuffle mat is a fabric mat with deep fleece strips where you hide kibble or treats.
+A snuffle mat is a fabric mat with deep fleece strips where you hide kibble.
 Dogs use their nose to root through the fabric.
 It slows eating and provides foraging enrichment simultaneously.
+I've tested over sixty dog products just in the enrichment category.
+The heavier snuffle mats with non-slip backing always hold up best.

 Puzzle Toys and Food Dispensers